Low End Mac Reader Specials

 We think that Apple could increase unit sales by at least 50% by offering such a machine.

-You Have To Do Windows
+You Have to Do Windows

-David Coursey, a Mac user, thinks different.
+David Coursey, a Mac user, thinks differently.
 He maintains that the chief reason Windows users aren't flocking to the Macintosh platform is that the Mac doesn't run Windows software natively - and Virtual PC is too slow.

 In Monday's editorial, Why I Want a Pentium Mac, Coursey says that the way to win over Windows users is to produce an OS X Macintosh that uses a Pentium (or maybe an AMD Athlon) CPU to ensure that it can also run Windows software at full speed.